Moscow court orders Kremlin foe Navalny to prison

 “Millions can’t be jailed,” he said.
 “You have stolen people’s future and you are now trying to scare them.
 I’m urging all not to be afraid.”

-Observers noted that authorities want Navalny in prison, fearing that he could run an efficient campaign against the main Kremlin party, United Russia, in the parliamentary election in September.
+Observers noted that authorities want Navalny in prison, fearing he could run an efficient campaign against the main Kremlin party, United Russia, in September’s parliamentary election.
 “If Navalny remains free, he is absolutely capable of burying the Kremlin’s plans regarding the outcome of the Duma election,” said political analyst Abbas Gallyamov.

-After his arrest, Navalny’s team released a two-hour YouTube video featuring an opulent Black Sea residence allegedly built for Putin.
-The video has been viewed over 100 million times, fueling discontent as ordinary Russians struggle with an economic downturn, the coronavirus pandemic and widespread corruption during Putin’s years in office.
+After his arrest, Navalny’s team released a two-hour YouTube video about an opulent Black Sea residence allegedly built for Putin.
+It has been viewed over 100 million times, fueling discontent as ordinary Russians struggle with an economic downturn, the coronavirus and widespread corruption during Putin’s years in office.

 The jailing of Navalny and the crackdown on protests have stoked international outrage.

-Visiting Moscow earlier Tuesday, Swedish Foreign Minister Ann Linde, the current chair of the Organization for Security and Cooperation in Europe, urged Russia to release Navalny and condemned the crackdown on protests.

-EU foreign policy chief Josep Borrell, who will visit Moscow later this week, has criticized the detentions and the disproportionate use of force against protesters, emphasizing that Russia must comply with its international commitments on human rights.

-Russia has dismissed U.S. and EU criticism as meddling in its domestic affairs and said Navalny’s current situation is a procedural matter for the court, not an issue for the government.
+Russia has dismissed the criticism as meddling in its domestic affairs and said Navalny’s current situation is a procedural matter for the court, not an issue for the government.

+“A Russian citizen sentenced by Russian court in accordance with Russian laws.
+Who gave US the right to judge if it was wrongful or not?
+Wouldn’t you mind your own business, gentlemen?
+Recent events show that there are a lot of things for you to mend!,” Russia’s deputy U.N. ambassador, Dmitry Polyansky, said on Twitter.

-More than a dozen Western diplomats attended the hearing, and Russian Foreign Ministry spokeswoman Maria Zakharova said their presence was part of efforts by the West to contain Russia, adding that it could be an attempt to exert “psychological pressure” on the judge.
+More than a dozen Western diplomats attended the hearing.
+Foreign Ministry spokeswoman Maria Zakharova said their presence was part of efforts by the West to contain Russia, adding that it could be an attempt to exert “psychological pressure” on the judge.

-“We are ready to patiently explain everything, but we aren’t going to react to mentor-style statements or take them into account,” Peskov said in a conference call with reporters.
+“We are ready to patiently explain everything, but we aren’t going to react to mentor-style statements or take them into account,” Peskov told reporters.